-If an applicant is unhappy with a decision, an offer of housing or the cancellation of an application, they have the right to appeal.
-If the applicant wishes, landlords will help them to complete an appeal, or they can have a friend or relative make the appeal for them, as long as the applicant gives their permission.
+If an applicant is unhappy with a decision or an offer of housing we have made, they have the right to appeal.
+If the applicant wishes, we will help them to complete an appeal, or they can have a friend or relative make the appeal for them, as long as the applicant gives their permission.
 The appeal will be dealt with by a more senior member of staff not related to the initial decision or offer of housing.
 Applicants will be advised of the outcome of the appeal in writing within 28 days.
-We will monitor the number of appeals we receive, analyse the data and use our findings to improve our future performance.

 If an applicant is unhappy with a medical assessment made by the Tayside Medical Advisory Service, a separate appeals process exists.
 Where an applicant wishes to appeal, we will give them assistance.